-$$U = \frac{q_e}{T{e,m} - T{c,m}}$$ (9)
+$$U = \frac{q_e}{T{e,m} - T{c,m}} \tag{9}$$

-The overall heat transfer coefficient is about 96000 W/m.°C. Therefore, the heat flux of the thermosyphon is about 250 times the value of a copper rod with the same dimensions.
+The overall heat transfer coefficient is about 96000 W/m^2 .°C, which is about 250 times the thermal effectiveness of a copper rod with the same dimensions.
 This is one of the important advantages of thermosyphons.

 4-4.
+Optimum working fluid

-Optimum Working Fluid Figure 6 shows the variation of the heat transfer rate against mass percentage of working fluid inside the evaporator for an aspect ratio of 11.8 and two different average temperatures of the evaporator sections.
-As can be seen for A.R = 11.8, the optimum mass of working fluid for maximum input power occurs when the F.R = 60%, that is equivalent to 182gr water for both cases.
-The variation of the heat transfer rate with respect to filling ratio is shown in Figure 7. for aspect ratio of 9.8 and two different average temperatures of evaporator sections.
-The highest input heat for A.R = 9.8 occurs when the F.R = 30%.
+Figure (6) shows the variation of the heat transfer rate against mass percentage of working fluid inside the evaporator for an aspect ratio of 11.8 and two different average temperatures of the evaporator sections.
+As can be seen for A.R=11.8, the optimum mass of working fluid for maximum input power occurs when the F.R=60%, that is equivalent to 182gr water for both cases.
+The variation of the heat transfer rate with respect to filling ratio is shown in Figure (7) for aspect ratio of 9.8 and two different average temperatures of evaporator sections.
+The highest input heat for A.R=9.8 occurs when the F.R=30%.